aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 # How does it actually work?

-The behaviour is really injected through means separate from the annotations, the annotations really just mark where should be done.
+The behavior is really injected through means separate from the annotations, the annotations really just mark where should be done.
 We'll now look at how it's done at the Dependency Injection (DI) level, through Java Agents at runtime, and during the compile phase by using compiler annotation processors.

 ## Dependency Injection Container